 Additionally, for full IR thermometer units, see here:

-Although not visible, IR can be felt in the form of emitted heat.
-All matter emits energy in the form of heat (IR) - if there’s a difference in temperature between objects, then a gradient can be measured and used.
+There are two major classes or IR detectors: photon detectors and thermal detectors.
+This article is focused on thermal detectors – thermal detectors receive radiation and use it to raise the temperature of a sensing material such as a thermopile.
+If there’s a difference in temperature between objects, then it can be measured.
 IR temperature sensors produce a value for the targeted object and sent a signal to represent the temperature value.
-IR light can be focused, reflected, and absorbed similar to visible light.
 IR temperature sensors typically use a lens to focus light from one object onto a thermopile.
 The thermopile absorbs the IR radiation and turns it into heat - more IR energy absorbed means a hotter temperature reading.
-The heat from the thermopile is transduced into electricity, which can then be sent to a detector to determine the temperature of the object.
+The heat from the thermopile is transduced into a constant voltage output, which is proportional to the net radiation.

 Advantages/Disadvantages of Contactless Temperature Sensors